mesosphere-backup/dcos-metrics/DEMO.md

 ### Launching a test receiver

-This is just a shell script that runs `nc -ul 8125`.
-A minute or two after the job comes up, `metrics.marathon.mesos` will be resolved by the mesos-agents, at which point `nc` will start printing anything it receives to stdout.
+This is just a script which runs `nc -ul 8125`.
+A minute or two after the job comes up, `metrics.marathon.mesos` will be resolved by the mesos agents, at which point `nc` will start printing anything it receives to stdout.

-In Marathon, create the following job in JSON Mode:
+In Marathon, create the following application (in JSON Mode):
 ```json
 {
   "id": "metrics",